skaderli/WaveBreaking/README.rst

 Read data:
 ~~~~~~~~~~

-Input data is only accepted in a NetCDF-file with two spatial and one temporal dimensions.
-There are two options to read data: Either directly as a NetCDF-file or as a xarray.DataSet:
+Input data is only accepted in a NetCDF-file with two spatial and one temporal dimension.
+There are two options to read data: Either directly as a NetCDF-file or as a xarray.Dataset:

 .. code-block:: python